illixion/blog.illixion.com/content/posts/colima-home-assistant.md

 - tutorials
 ---

 > Please note that this article uses an old version of colima due to a major networking refactor done in 0.6.0, so you may be missing important updates.
-The article will be updated as soon as a new way to define bridged networks has been found.

 ## Preface